 To provide culturally and linguistically congruent, comprehensive behavioral healthcare in a holistic manner, assuring access and quality to our diverse customers.

-These services will be consistent with the organization’s philosophy to implement state of the art programs that promote abstinence, prevent or remediate substance abuse and mental illness, and other behavioral disorders that place families and children at risk.
+These services will be consistent with the organization’s philosophy to implement state of the art programs that promote harm reduction and abstinence-based models consistent with client's needs, prevent or remediate substance abuse and mental illness, and other behavioral disorders that place families and children at risk.

 To achieve our mission, we reaffirm that all persons have the right to be healthy and to lead productive lives.
 We pledge to serve our customers, their families and the community to the best of our abilities.